 There’s also software that will help you to identify larger issues of style and grammar.
 Hemingway is a free app that assesses the difficulty level of your sentences and suggests some ways to improve them.
-I thank Bill Winterberg of FPPad for pointing me to “hOw wE eDiT wRiTTeN cOnTenT,” Alyce Currier’s article on Wistia that introduced me to Hemingway.
-Grammarly is another option, but I haven’t tried it.
+Grammarly is another option.

 4. Read your work out loud—or get software to read it

 When you do heavy editing, it’s hard for you to see the typos and other weaknesses in your work.
-That’s why I use Adobe Acrobat Pro to read out loud, as I described in “Why I love Adobe Acrobat Pro for proofreading.”
+That’s why I initially used Adobe Acrobat Pro to read out loud, as I described in “Why I love Adobe Acrobat Pro for proofreading.”
+Now that I have a version of Microsoft Word that can convert text to speech, I use that.
 I can hear problems that I can’t see.

 5. Use a fresh pair of eyes